Strip3s/PhoenixBot/README.md

    ```
    python app.py
    ```

+6. To Run Target.com bot, download GeckoDriver and select the folder of it's location in the settings.
+    * Latest Driver releases can be found at: https://github.com/mozilla/geckodriver/releases

 ## Quick Install for Mac
 **It is highly recommended you install brew and update python3 to latest version**